-Executive Vice President, Worldwide Corporate Communications and Public Affairs, Warner Bros.
+EVP, Worldwide Corporate Communications and Public Affairs, Warner Bros.
 Entertainment

 Myers served as White House Press Secretary during President Bill Clinton’s first term and was the first woman to hold the position.
 After leaving the White House, she worked as a political analyst, commentator and writer as well as a contributing editor to Vanity Fair.
-She is the author of the New York Times best-selling book Why Women Should Rule the World.
-She also co-hosted the CNBC political talk show Equal Time and served as a consultant on Warner Bros.
-Television’s Emmy Award-winning drama series The West Wing.
+She is the author of the New York Times best-selling book “Why Women Should Rule the World.”
+She also co-hosted the CNBC political talk show “Equal Time” and served as a consultant on Warner Bros.
+Television’s Emmy Award-winning drama series “The West Wing.”

 Before joining the Clinton presidential campaign in 1991, Myers worked on a number of local, state and national campaigns.
-She served as press secretary for Dianne Feinstein in her 1990 bid for governor and worked on the presidential campaigns of Governor Michael S. Dukakis and Vice President Walter F. Mondale.
+She served as press secretary for Dianne Feinstein in her 1990 bid for governor of California and worked on the presidential campaigns of Governor Michael S. Dukakis and Vice President Walter F. Mondale.
 She also worked on the staffs of Los Angeles Mayor Tom Bradley and California State Senator Art Torres.

 Myers is a board member of The Smithsonian’s National Museum of American History and Wynn Resorts.
 A graduate of Santa Clara University in California, she lives in Los Angeles with her husband, Todd S. Purdum, a staff writer at The Atlantic, and their children.